yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 Several months ago he published the algorithm ( [upc_keys.c](https://haxx.in/upc-wifi/) ) generating candidate default WPA2 passwords for UPC WiFi routers using just SSID of the router.
 Vulnerable routers used just router ID to generate default WiFi password and WiFi SSID.
-Algorithm goes through all possible router serial IDs and if SSID matches, it prints out candidate WiFi password (cca 20).
+Algorithm goes through all possible router serial IDs and if SSID matches, it prints out candidate WiFi passwords (cca 20).

 To our surprise it worked pretty well in our city, where 6 out of 10 UPC WiFi around were vulnerable.
 But it didn’t work for newer router models and for my own.
 So we decide to look at this particular model if we were lucky to find